psychemedia/storytelling-notes/knight-york-fish-ring.md

 Fraech was troubled that he had no speech with the maiden, for this was the purpose which brought him.
 One day he rises at the end of night to wash at the river.
 It is then that she too went with her maid to wash.
 He takes her hand. " Stay to speak with me ", says he. " It is thee we have come for ".

-" It were truly welcome to me ", says the maiden, " it I could 5 : I can do nothing for thee ".
+" It were truly welcome to me ", says the maiden, " if I could `[If I were to come.]` : I can do nothing for thee ".

 " Tell me, wilt thou flee with me? " says he.

-" Indeed I will not flee ", she says, " for Iam the daughter of a king and queen.
+" Indeed I will not flee ", she says, " for I am the daughter of a king and queen.
 There is naught of thy display that I learn not from my people ; and it will be my choice to go to thee.
 Thee have I loved.
 And take thou with thee this

-1. Chanting.
-Cr.

-2. It is asked of him.
-Cr.

-3. Il I were to come.
+TO DO

 thumb-ring ", says the maiden, " and it shall be as a token between us.
 My mother gave it to me ", she says, " to lay it by; and I will say that I have lost it ".